-As a starting point, we note that in equilibrium, the vast majority of pairwise relationships we observe do not exhibit a strong reciprocal component.
-Of the 646,713 dyadic pairs (i,j) for which a transfer is observed in one direction (from either i to j or j to i), transfers are observed in both directions in only 143,394 dyads (22 percent).
+Notes: Outcome is $\tau{iit}$ , the total airtime received by i from j on day t.
+Mean effects are reported in Table 3.
+Regressions include observations from the period January 4, 2008 through March 3, 2008. $D{iit}$ measures the distance between i and j in kilometers on day t, using the locational inference algorithm described in Section 4.1. $S{ii}$ is measured by counting the number of phone calls between i and i in the last three months of 2007.
+All regressions include NearEpicenterit and pairwise interaction terms (e.g. Diit\NearEpicenterit, Diit\DayOfQuaket); these coefficients are omitted for clarity.
+Standard errors, clustered by district, reported in parentheses. p < 0.001 one direction (from either i to i or i to i), transfers are observed in both directions in only 143,394 dyads (22%).
 We believe this normal pattern of transfers is indicative of the fact that, under normal circumstances, a great deal of phone-based giving is unidirectional, as from a worker remitting wages to family or a parent supporting a child.
-However, for the subset of dyadic pairs that are active in the 24-hour period following the earthquake, the ratio of unidirectional to bi-directional dyads jumps to 31 percent.
+However, for the subset of dyadic pairs that are active in the 24-h period following the earthquake, the proportion of bi-directional dyads jumps to 31%.
 The fact that bi-directional dyads are disproportionately represented in transfers associated with shocks suggests that past reciprocity may play a role in determining future transfers.